 This experience can provide a distinct competitive advantage for applicants to post-graduate programs in medicine, law and related professions.
 Students who excelled in their Senate work have gone on to medical school at Harvard and Johns Hopkins, Yale Law School and other fine professional schools.

-To apply, please provide your name, EID, contact information, expected graduation date, list any second majors/concentrations/certificates you are pursuing in addition to Plan II (if applicable), plans for postgraduate education, career goals, GPA, résumé, and a brief statement of interests and qualifications.
+NOW ACCEPTING APPLICATIONS FOR 2015-2016: To apply, please provide your name, EID, contact information, expected graduation date, list any second majors/concentrations/certificates you are pursuing in addition to Plan II (if applicable), plans for postgraduate education, career goals, GPA, résumé, and a brief statement of interests and qualifications.
 Application materials should be submitted in hard copy format to the Plan II Office (CLA 2.102).
-ALL POSITIONS FOR THE 2014-2015 YEAR ARE FILLED; pleass check back in spring 2015 for our next application cycle.
+DEADLINE TO APPLY: WEDNESDAY, APRIL 8, 2015

 "Being in TC 330 and working with Professor McAlister subsequently on my thesis were two of the most rewarding and instructive experiences of my college career.
 I am certain that I would not be in this position with acceptances to UT Southwestern, UT Houston, San Antonio, and El Paso without it support and guidance.
 I spoke about my Capitol internship and my Plan II Thesis in quite a few of my medical school interviews, and I wrote secondary essays on how these experiences pushed me to focus on public health and healthcare for underserved populations.
 My career ambitions have been transformed by the Capitol Internship TC 330."